Christopher Bruun

 Christopher Arndt Bruun (23 September 1839 – 17 July 1920) was a Norwegian priest and educator.

 Biography

 He was born in Kristiania (now Oslo), Norway.
 He was a son of jurist Johan Peter Bruun (1810–1843) and Line Stenersen (1816–1901).
-After his father died when Christopher was three years old, the family moved to Vang, Hedmark, then to Lillehammer in 1850.
+After his father died when Christopher was three years old, the family moved to Vang Municipality in Hedmark and then to Lillehammer Municipality in 1850.
 He enrolled in theology studies at the Royal Frederick University in 1857, and graduated with the cand.theol. degree in 1862.

 He was an open Scandinavist, and in 1864 he returned to Norway from a trip in Rome to agitate for Norwegian support of the Danish cause in the Second Schleswig War.
 He even participated as a volunteer in the Battle of Dybbøl in April 1864, and after being demobilized from the war in August 1864, he walked back to Rome.